camunda/camunda-docs/docs/components/connectors/protocol/http-webhook.md

 }
 ```

-If the `documents` list is not empty, each document item is returned in the following format (example values provided).
+If the `documents` list is not empty, document items are returned in the following format (example values provided):

 ```json
 {